The Green Man

 The Green Man was in existence from at least 1795 until early in the C20th.
 In the mid C19th Jarman’s brewery opened next door and it is easy to suppose that the two were linked.
 In actual fact there is no evidence for this and it appears that The Green Man was owned by Phillips of Royston during the period of the brewery’s existence.
 It was most unlikely that Jarman’s Golden Ale could be purchased in The Green Man.

 Abbis Worland, (vet, overseer and beer retailer) was the last landlord of The Green Man, finishing c.1910.
-He seems to have left under a cloud as the newspaper article above describes.
+He seems to have left under a cloud as the newspaper article on the right describes.
 It is surprising that the excise license had not been taken out for several years but it would appear that The Green Man closed as a result and so became a private house.
-In 1942 the house was called The Rosary.
+In 1939 and 1942 the house was called The Rosary.

 The 1911 census lists Abbis Worland as ‘an overseer’ and no longer running The Green Man.
-The adjacent newspaper article mentions eight licensed houses in Meldreth although we only know of seven.
+The newspaper article on the right mentions eight licensed houses in Meldreth although we only know of seven.

 The Green Man (formerly The Chequers?)